MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/subpart-A-Standard-Conversions/subjectgroup-ECFR1f48f70c071404a-Proxy-Solicitation/section-192.260.md

-##### § 192.260 May I use previously executed proxies? #####
+##### § 192.260 Previously executed proxies. #####

-You may not use previously executed proxies for the plan of conversion vote.
-If members consider your plan of conversion at an annual meeting, you may vote proxies obtained through other proxy solicitations only on matters not related to your plan of conversion.
+A savings association may not use previously executed proxies for the plan of conversion vote.
+If members consider the plan of conversion at an annual meeting, the savings association may vote proxies obtained through other proxy solicitations only on matters not related to the plan of conversion.